ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

     Note: **BE CAREFUL.**  If you run the `config_mysql.bat` script on an existing system **YOU WILL LOSE ALL HISTORICAL LOG DATA**.

-- Install the Client (don't forget to finish the below).

-- Make changes documented in Release notes (see [Releases](https://github.com/ISISComputingGroup/IBEX/wiki#releases))

-- Make sure these [tests are performed](server-release-tests), these are items we have missed in the past.
-Theses are different from the client tests.

-- **install** Check that the DAE is logging EPICS block (especially if this is the first time epics has been installed).
-See  [DAE troubleshooting](DAE-Trouble-Shooting) "No log files are produced ..."

-- **upgrade** Ensure that the screens shots you take match the updates system

-- Send release notes and actions that you have performed to the instrument scientist so they know what has been updated/installed (you may do this as part of the client install below).

-- Record the release to the instrument (add to list in [Instrument Releases](https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information))

 ## Install IBEX Client

 - From a command prompt type the following (if your command prompt doesn't support UNC paths, use `pushd` instead of `cd`): `cd \\isis\inst$\Kits$\CompGroup\ICP\Releases\X.x.m\Client` where `X.x.m` is the version you wish to install